 Leah Wittenberg started managing the social media for Growing Up Knowing in January of 2018 and began a full-time position as the Program Specialist in August of 2018.
 Originally from the Chicago suburbs, Leah attended Tufts University and then moved to Jackson after graduating in 2016.
 Through a two-year Education Fellowship with the Institute of Southern Jewish Life, Leah fell in love with Mississippi.
-She is thrilled to have the opportunity to positively impact families across the state.
+She is a co-founder of Sister District Jackson, a volunteer group that aims to end gerrymandering in Mississippi, and the coordinator of Young Jews of Jackson.
+Leah is thrilled to have the opportunity to positively impact families across the state.

 Kevin is a founding member of Wellspring Wealth Group PLLC in Ridgeland, Mississippi, along with five other representatives.
 Kevin is also an investment advisor representative of Cambridge Investment Research Advisors (CIRA) and holds several security licenses.
 He has worked with several independent broker-dealers, the most recent being Cambridge.
 Kevin graduated from Jackson State University with a bachelor’s in marketing and business.
 A native Jacksonian, Kevin resides in Madison and attends Christ Temple Church along with his wife Sheila.
 Together they are the proud parents of four children.